Guides, Italy

 That’s not to say it gets boring or repetitive.
 After 17 days in Italy, I never once had the feeling like I had seen all this before.
 There are similarities between each region and town, but they all have their own unique landscapes, colors and personalities.
 This was good because it helped to keep each new destination fresh and new in my eyes.

-Beyond the sheer beauty of Italy, it is filled to the brim with a lifetime’s worth of history, art and world-renowned food and wine.
+Beyond the sheer beauty of Italy, it’s filled to the brim with a lifetime’s worth of history, art and world-renowned food and wine.
+Seventeen days is not nearly enough time to experience it all.
+Neither is a month.
+Neither is a year.
+Don’t worry about that, though.
+Just live in the moment and enjoy every second you have in Italy!

-If you’re an art and antiquities lover, you will be positively spoiled in Italy.
+If you’re an art and antiquities lover, you will be absolutely spoiled while traveling in Italy.
 It’s everywhere.
 Even the smallest churches had some of the most awe-inspiring artwork I’ve ever seen.
 If you see a church, walk in.
-Even if all you do is just duck your head in, it will be worth it.
+Even if all you do is duck your head in, it will almost certainly be worth it.

 Beyond the churches, there is history everywhere.
 Religious history.
 Art history.
 Architectural history.
 You name it, it’s there to be found.

-As someone who has always enjoyed history, there were times when it was almost an emotional experience to be among some of the most significant locations and pieces of art of our past.
-Walking through the Roman Forum there was a moment where I had to stop and exclaim how incredible it was to be walking there.
+As someone who has always enjoyed history, there were times when being among some of the most significant locations and pieces of art from our past was almost an emotional experience.
+Walking through the Roman Forum, there was a moment where I had to stop and exclaim how incredible it was to be walking there.
 It boggles the mind to think that you are walking along the same stones where Julius Caesar walked 2,000 years ago.

-Some advice before you visit.
+I have a couple pieces of advice before your visit.
 Do some research on the places you’ll be.
 Even if history isn’t your thing, knowing just a little bit will greatly enhance your visit.
-Then, once you’re there, make sure to take some moments to stop and reflect on everything these monuments to western civilization have seen.

 As far as the architecture is concerned, try to see some of the biggest sights in both daylight (preferably early before they get crowded) and nighttime.
 Italy does a great job at lighting their buildings to create this otherworldly glow around them that contrasts superbly against the night sky.
-If you see nothing else, make sure to visit the Colosseum and a couple of the bigger cathedrals at night.
+The history doesn’t change, but they’re quite beautiful at night.

 Pizza and Pasta and Wine, Oh My!

 Besides its history, probably the other thing Italy is most known for is its culinary scene.
-I’ll be honest, I kind of doubted whether it would live up to the hype.
-Not only did it life up to the hype; it surpassed it!
+If I’m honest, I kind of doubted whether it would live up to the hype.
+It ended up surpassing even my highest expectations.

 We only had two mediocre meals during our entire time in Italy, and even those two meals still weren’t bad.